axsaucedo/machine-learning-global/contents.md

 # Implications
 * Automation of processes and people
 * New generation cybersecurity (talk 21st)
-* New unknown national threats
+* New unsuspected national threats
 * Danger of algorithmic bias (beyond human traits)
 * Disasters due to lack (and misunderstanding) of regulation
 * Dangers of "staying behind" in the AI race